Step back in time with a visit to St. Augustine on Florida’s Historic Coast, where groups will discover stories of the region’s past

 Learn about the history of colonial surgery techniques at the Spanish Military Hospital Museum.
 Groups can take a guided tour highlighting the old days of medicine, starting with a demonstration from a surgeon and watching an apothecary create medicines.

 Known as Florida’s Smithsonian, the Lightner Museum was once Henry Flagler’s Alcazar Hotel, built in 1888.
 It now holds 19th century artifacts such as typewriters, cigar labels, Tiffany glass and antique mechanical musical instruments.
-A variety of tours is available, including one with museum curator Barry Myers and one that takes you to areas typically closed to the public.
+A variety of tours are available, including one with the museum curator and one that takes you to areas typically closed to the public.

 The Villa Zorayda Museum, built in 1883 as a winter residence for Franklin Smith, began Moorish Spanish Revival architecture in St. Augustine.
 In the 1930s, it opened as a museum featuring antique collections that are still on display today.
 Guided tours give an in-depth look at the magnificent architecture and many exquisite pieces.